madhusravani2006/Smart-Community-Health-And-Hygiene-Monitoring-System/README.md

 Healthcare systems worldwide face a growing demand for continuous, remote patient monitoring — particularly for elderly populations, patients with chronic conditions, and post-hospitalization care.
 Traditional monitoring requires physical presence in clinical settings, limiting scalability and responsiveness. **IoT-enabled health monitoring** addresses this gap by deploying low-cost sensors and wireless microcontrollers that continuously acquire physiological and environmental data, transmitting it to cloud platforms accessible from anywhere.

-This project develops a complete **Remote Health Monitoring System** using an ESP8266 NodeMCU as the central processing and communication unit.
-The system acquires temperature, humidity, and heart rate data in real time, uploads it wirelessly to **ThingSpeak** for cloud storage and graphical analytics, and streams live readings to a **Blynk** mobile dashboard for remote observation.
-Separately, a **Support Vector Machine (SVM)** model trained on a structured Kaggle healthcare dataset provides a machine learning layer capable of classifying patient data and predicting potential health risks.
+This project develops a Remote Health Monitoring System using an ESP8266 NodeMCU as the central processing and communication unit.
+The system acquires temperature, humidity, and heart rate data in real time, uploads it wirelessly to ThingSpeak for cloud storage and graphical analytics, and streams live readings to a Blynk mobile dashboard for remote observation.
+Separately, a Support Vector Machine (SVM) model trained on a structured Kaggle healthcare dataset provides a machine learning layer capable of classifying patient data and predicting potential health risks.

 The integration of IoT data pipelines and machine learning inference within a single healthcare framework demonstrates a practical, extensible approach to intelligent remote patient care.